 - Facilitate statistical analysis and formal failure investigations

-- Allow organizations to validate the success of preventive or corrective actions
+- Allow your organization to validate the success of your preventive and corrective actions

 The problem identification and CAPA detection phase requires an appropriate documentation of the issue at hand.
 The description should be complete, including who, what, when, where, why, and how many.